 Start as early as you can

 Plan ahead and start preparations for the move early on.
+Get in touch with local movers like United Van Lines to plan out the whole process.
 Life has a way of throwing curveballs the closer you get to moving day so reduce your stress by getting as much done as possible well in advance.

 Make sure you order enough packing boxes and cello tape or bubble wrap, so packing could start early too.
 This will help a great deal for you in managing your time efficiently and will keep your stress levels down.
 Don’t forget to enlist the help of all the family.
 There’s no reason why children can’t help pack some of their stuff such as books and toys.